Ultimate Halloween Guide for NYC Kids: Parades, Costumes, Parties

 Find more suburban theme park events with our roundup on Pennsylvania and New Jersey spots, or you can always head to Coney Island's local amusement mecca for Luna Park's ongoing Halloween fun, including rides and a pumpkin patch.

 It turns out the 'burbs are loaded with cool fall train rides, including a few that take the whole family to the pumpkin patch, a corn maze, or other autumnal fun.
 There are scary haunted evening rides for teens, but also plenty of laid-back afternoon outings, some with trick-or-treating for little ones.
-Read more from our local Mommy Poppins sites about the best trains in New Jersey and Pennsylvania.
+Read more from our local Mommy Poppins sites about the best Halloween trains in New Jersey and Pennsylvania.

 Where to Find Costumes and Makeup

 It's scarily easy to find Halloween costumes in NYC.
-National chain Spirit Halloween hosts a slew of pop-up locations throughout October, and Ricky's stocks a variety of costumes for all ages, as do big-box retailers, including Target, Kmart, and Party City.
+National chain Spirit Halloween hosts a slew of pop-up locations throughout the season, and Ricky's stocks a variety of costumes for all ages, as do big-box retailers, including Target, Kmart, and Party City.
 If you're looking for more offbeat options, try these dedicated, year-round costume shops, which also have professional makeup artists on hand to work on your kids (for a fee, of course).
 Call the stores for hours and offerings.

 Abracadabra Superstore — Chelsea